rectangle-factory/bibos/README.md

 ### Bibos Local Deployment + Inspector

 1. Run `anvil` in one terminal instance.
-2. Run `pnpm run deploy` in another.
+2. Run `pnpm run deploy-all` in another.
 This deploys all the libraries, and Bibos.
 3. Run `pnpm run dev`, for the frontend.
 Navigate to `localhost:3000` in your browser.

 <!-- ### Render New Bibo